Student riding an engineered bicycle

 The mechanical engineering degree program is one of the oldest and broadest engineering disciplines as it takes the basic laws of physical nature (force, motion, and energy) and applies them to machines.

-Students who pursue the Bachelor of Science in Mechanical Engineering major at UWM learn core concepts of thermal fluid science, dynamics, and material science and have the option of diving deeper into specific areas through electives and concentrations.
+Students who pursue the Mechanical Engineering major at UWM learn core concepts of thermal fluid science, dynamics, and material science and have the option of diving deeper into specific areas through electives and concentrations.

 Program Type